Arrested for Burglary in Bergen County NJ?

 Otherwise burglary is a crime of the third degree.
 An act shall be deemed “in the course of committing” an offense if it occurs in an attempt to commit an offense or in immediate flight after the attempt or commission.

-Burglary Penalties in New Jersey
+Burglary Penalties in New Jersey: Jail Time, Fines

 Burglary is a second degree or third degree indictable criminal offense in New Jersey.
 Both of these crimes must be handled at the Superior Court in the county in which the alleged offense occurred.
 The key distinction between the second degree and third degree grading is that a third degree burglary becomes a second degree burglary if anyone is injured as a result of the burglary or the burglar is armed at the time of the offense.
-A second degree offense has a presumption of incarceration and a state prison range of five to 10 years.
-By contrast, a third degree offense has a presumption of non-incarceration if you have no prior record.
-It also has a state prison range of three to five years.

 What is the Difference between Burglary and Trespassing in NJ?